Chamberlain Award 2020 entry

 - £60,000 or less and successfully complete a Pathways to Birmingham programme or be resident in a Low Progression Neighbourhood (defined as a Polar 4 quintile 1 area) when applying to study at Birmingham as recorded on your UCAS application (as your home address).

 The Chamberlain Award will be subject to annual reassessment to determine continued eligibility.
 We recommend that you read the Terms and Conditions for the Chamberlain Award.

 View the Terms and Conditions for the Chamberlain Award (PDF - 46.8 KB).

 How to Apply

 You will not need to make an application for the standard Chamberlain Award.
 However, in order for us to be able to assess you based on your household income, you will need to apply for a means-tested maintenance loan with the Student Loans Company.
-Please note, you do not need to take out the loan, but you must go through the loan application process in order for the University to be able to assess you for the Chamberlain Award.
+Please note, you do not need to take out the loan, but you must go through the loan application process, and be reported to us as being eligible for maintenance support by the 31 December deadline, in order for the University to be able to assess you for the Chamberlain Award.

 Provided you and your parents/guardians have not opted out of sharing your information on your Student Finance application, we will then assess you based on your household income.
 You will then be sent an email confirming that your entitlement notification letter is available to view online.

 You will need to login to your student finance account to view your letter.

 Please note, Student Finance England's secure sites start with 'https' and a small padlock icon appears at the bottom of the browser window.
 This padlock will confirm the certificate of the website and ensure you are not on a fraudulent site.